gelehasan/Assembly/assembly.md

 qWord is eight bytes of data

 Stack follows last in first out data structure basically pop and push. here is where local variables and the code is stored

+Flags(is a bits of register) used to set or not. can mean something and based on their value execute different acitons
+00:     Carry Flag
+01:     always 1
+02:     Parity Flag
+03:     always 0
+04:     Adjust Flag
+05:     always 0
+06:     Zero Flag
+07:     Sign Flag
+08:     Trap Flag
+09:     Interruption Flag
+10:     Direction Flag
+11:     Overflow Flag
+12:     I/O Privilege Field lower bit
+13:     I/O Privilege Field higher bit
+14:     Nested Task Flag
+15:     Resume Flag

+Instructions

+**Move instruction:** moves one data from one register to another

+// this will move rdx register to the rax register move rax,rdx

+// pointer is a value that points to a particular memory address
+// extracting whatever the value rdx is pointing to and storing it in rax register move, rax, [rdx]

+// will move rdx register, to the memory pointed by the rax register, actual value of the rax
+// register does not change
+move [rax], rdx